Become a Travel Writer For GoNOMAD! Read our Writers Guidelines

 Include photos with your submission.
 If requested, photographs should be sent via e-mail, if possible, in.jpeg or.gif formats.
 But DO NOT SEND US HUGE FILES, send low res versions of your images.
 Don’t submit a story without photos, they are essential.

-We prefer to have the photos submitted in the form of a link to an online photo gallery, try Google photos, that’s a preferred method of sending the photos.
-Put in captions and include your headshot in the gallery.
+We prefer to have the photos submitted in the form of a link to an online photo gallery, try Google photo albums, that’s a preferred method of sending the photos.
+Put in captions and include your headshot in the album.
+We can also accept Dropbox but we need to have the captions included with the photos.

 TIP!
-The reason we turn down many submissions is because the photos are not compelling, or aren’t specific to the article.
+The reason we turn down many submissions from writers is that the photos are not compelling, or aren’t specific to the article.
 Photos of buildings are, frankly, boring, and too often writers don’t get close enough to the subjects and don’t shoot enough shots with people in them.
 Remember this when you submit!

 Queries and submissions may be sent to us by email or mailed to: